-Set in the wild beauty of a mountain canyon in SE Arizona, the small and intimate retreat center offers a very special, natural environment for personal meditation retreat.
+Set in the wild beauty of a mountain canyon in SE Arizona, our small and intimate retreat center offers a very special, natural environment for personal meditation retreat.
 Culadasa, his trained teachers and spiritual friends are available for support and meditation instruction.
 While Buddhist meditation forms the backbone of our practice, we embrace all spiritual traditions, as well as secular practice.
-Meditators from every tradition, or from none, are welcome.
+Meditators from every tradition – or from none – are welcome.

-Meditators on personal retreat can meet periodically with Culadasa, but should not expect to meet with him more than once or twice a week.
+Meditators on personal retreat can usually meet weekly with Culadasa.
 When Culadasa is not at home in the Stronghold, he resides in Tucson where the lower altitude is easier on his lungs and he can more easily attend medical appointments.
-A resident teacher trained by Culadasa (or special visiting teachers) are normally onsite at all times and available for support and meditation interviews.
+A Resident Teacher trained by Culadasa – or a special visiting teacher – is onsite full-time and available for support, group question-and-answer sessions, and private meditation interviews.

 - Retreat Location: About Cochise Stronghold

 - What about food?